 The NY Times reported that the Trump administration and many US lawmakers saw Chinese companies’ success in the US market as a threat to national security.
 As a result, they have set up barriers to prevent Chinese firms from acquiring American data and technology.

 Last year, the US blocked the merger between Moneygram and Alibaba’s payment affiliate Ant Financial.
 President Trump has also blocked Huawei and other Chinese tech firms from purchasing American products due to national security and human rights concerns.
-Additionally, he has also imposed in a on more than $360 billion of Chinese products .
+Additionally, he has also imposed tariffs on more than $360 billion of Chinese products in a trade war.